 When we involve people in research activities and capture data associated with them, we have an ethical obligation to ensure that we treat our participants and their data with respect and care.
 A usability test might not be on the same scale as a federally funded research project.
 But it’s still worth following a recognized code of ethics for human-centered research, such as the principles presented in the Belmont Report.

-Including people with disabilities in usability evaluation
+Including people with disabilities in usability testing

 Usability evaluation provides a valuable opportunity to get first-hand perspectives of people with disabilities as representatives of a product’s target audience.
 That’s why it would be misguided to consider evaluation with people with disabilities as a separate, accessibility-focused effort conducted alongside “conventional” usability testing.
 Instead, make a conscious effort to include people with disabilities whenever you’re gathering perspectives from prospective users.